opendatacity/re-data/doc/api.md

 [{
 	"id": "stage1", // location_id
 	"label": "Stage 1",
-	"stage": true, // is this a stage
+	"is_stage": true, // is this a stage
 	"floor": 0 // floor in the building, 0 is ground
 },{
 	"id": "affenfelsen",
 	"label": "Affenfelsen",
-	"stage": false,
+	"is_stage": false,
 	"floor": 0 // floor in the building, 0 is ground
 }]
 ````